smolang/inkblot/README.md

 * `ExFactory.commitAndLoadAll()` returns a list of all class instances in the datastore
 * `ExFactory.commitAndLoadSelected(filter: String)` returns a list of all class instances matching the given SPARQL filter expression (using variable names as in the input SPARQL query)
 * `ExFactory.validateOnlineData()` runs validating SPARQL queries against the endpoint to check if the datastore is consistent with the assumptions made in the configuration.
 Causes a `ValidationQueryFailure` constraint violation on failure.
 * `ExFactory.addValidatingQuery(query: Query)` add an additional custom validating query.
 This query will be executed every time `validateOnlineData` is called and is expected to return an empty result.
 If the result is not empty, an exception is thrown.
+See [Validation](Validation.md) for more info.

 ### Classes